will-stone/browserosaurus/docs/supporting-a-browser-or-app.md

 ## Prerequisite

-Firstly, please make sure you are
-[set-up for development](./setting-up-for-development.md).
+Fork the project to your GitHub account, and then make sure you are [set-up for development](./setting-up-for-development.md).

 ## Adding a new browser